mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

 Machine learning is inherently stochastic.
 Dropout randomly zeroes neurons, Bayesian weights are sampled from distributions, and training data is shuffled.
 We model this with **Markov categories**, where morphisms represent stochastic kernels that map objects to probability distributions over other objects.

-A Markov category is a symmetric monoidal category where every object $X$ carries a comonoid structure: a copy map $X \to X \otimes X$ (duplication) and a delete map $X \to I$ (marginalization).
+A Markov category is a symmetric monoidal category where every object `X` carries a comonoid structure: a copy map `X → X ⊗ X` (duplication) and a delete map `X → I` (marginalization).
 Morphisms are stochastic kernels.
 In practice, we represent a stochastic morphism as a function that *samples* an output each time it is called.

 ### Dropout as a Stochastic Lens